Lordszynencja/Charter/README.md

 - handling strings beyond max?
 - FHP creation switch stretch/make new/ask user?
 - multiple tracks preview
-- better slowdowns
 - quick paste section/phrase tab
+- stems
+- spectrogram

 bugs:
-- when adding silence/beats the notes aren't moved forward
+- 3D view repeat FHPs
+- gp8 import hand shapes
+- error checks for wrong fhps for handshapes
+- gp5 import triplet feel
 - bend gp5 import positions
 - midi bass
 - check tempo moving notes
 - After accidentally linking the previous note to a chord at the start of a handshape (which removed the chord) when I recreated it, the notes behaved like individual notes and not like a chord.
 No matter what I tried I could not get it to properly treat it like a chord again.
 This caused it to display odd in both the 3D preview and in Rocksmith after building the project.

 formats to add:
-- gp8
-- LRC
-- FLAC audio
 - psarc

 3D preview:
-- COUNT makes fhp appear, and END makes the disappear
 - exploding notes with shaky camera
-- tremolo should vibrate more
 - arpeggios colored note shadows
 - editable camera settings
 - camera more like in RS
 - string vibrating when plucked
-- change how chord boxes look
-- full chord box if chord has at least 3 notes

 Future things:
 - Campaign/Guitarcade